ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 * Lack of ability to install and update endpoint protection software.
 * Lack of software updates as new vulnerabilities are discovered.

 In short, the security posture of such devices is expected to be weak, especially as they get older, and the only way to improve this posture is to supplement them with a network-based solution.
-This in turn requires a MITM, and with TLS 1.3, this implies the MITM must be present at all times since the TLS 1.3 proxy must engage during the ClientHello and cannot disengage subsequently.
+This in turn requires a MITM.

 ## Use Case O4 - Unpatched Endpoints